 True to form the 'Snooper' satnav was proving to be a nuisance.
 Its screen has frozen on a number of occasions on this trip, the last one causing us to miss our turning on to the toll road at Sagunt, near Valencia which was to take us close to Benicassim.
 After some choice words I rebooted it whilst still driving and got us back on track.

-As we approached Benicassim we seemed to have two options, firstly to find somewhere to park the motorhome for twenty-four hours until we could book in on our expected date, or go straight to the campsite and see if they could fix us up.
+As we approached Benicassim we seemed to have two options, firstly to find somewhere to park the motorhome for twenty-four hours until we could book in on our expected date, or go straight to the campsite, Camping Bonterra Park (GPS: N40.056967º E0.074650º) and see if they could accept us early.
 This we did and we now sit on a temporary pitch without electricity as it didn't seem worth the hassle to get them to connect us for just one night.

 We have already chosen our pitch for the duration of our stay starting tomorrow.
 They are really quite busy and so we weren't spoilt for choice.
 There is currently a UK motorhome on the pitch we're after, and it's due to leave sometime tomorrow.
 Once they've gone, we're straight in there.
 It will be nice to get sorted and settled.

-This evening we pushed the boat out and ate a Roast Dinner up at the camp restaurant.
+This evening we pushed the boat out and ate a Sunday roast up at the campsite restaurant.
 Two dinners plus a drink each and a tip - €17, not bad I thought.
 In fact we may well make it a weekly treat which will give The Chef a break.
 I know I spoil her, but I just can't help myself.